Blog

 • Nylon 11 / Nylon 12 (PA11 / PA12):

 Core advantage: Extremely low water absorption rate.
 Ordinary nylon will expand and deform when absorbing water, but PA12 can maintain its size stability in a humid environment.
+These grades are preferred when moisture resistance and dimensional stability are critical.

 Applications: Precision parts for outdoor use, underwater equipment, aviation fuel systems.